Aadi-tya-24/scholastic-project/README.md

 # scholastic-project
  This is  a web design project .
+ Used to find the schools.
-<br> Anushka sonwal
+<br> Anushka sonwal (21ESKCS038)